Eastern-Research-Group/lew/README.md

 ## Documentation
 - [Local Development Environment Setup](/docs/local_dev_setup.md), instructions for getting the application running on your device to support coding.
 - [How to contribute to the project](/docs/CONTRIBUTING.md), learn how to help improve the application.
+- [Changelog](/docs/changelog.md), high-level information about the changes in each release.

 ## Disclaimer